-Other notable females, besides Walt's wife Lillian—who worked as an Inker & Painter before they married in 1925—were his Aunt Margaret, who provided Walt with his first drawing tablet and tools, and Margaret (MJ) Winkler, whose distribution deal with Walt's Alice Comedies allowed him to establish the Disney Brothers Cartoon Studios in 1923.
+Other notable women, besides Walt's wife Lillian—who worked as an inker before they married in 1925—were his Aunt Margaret, who provided Walt with his first drawing tablet and tools, and Margaret Winkler, whose distribution deal with Walt's Alice Comedies allowed him to establish the Disney Brothers Cartoon Studios in 1923.

 Moreover, Walt employed many people of Jewish descent—including Joe Grant, Marty Sklar, Ed Solomon, Richard and Robert Sherman, and so many more who held prominent roles within Walt's company.
 These men and women collaborated and created with Walt, side by side, with no prejudice.
 Ask some of the people who worked directly with Walt Disney what it was like to work with him and his organization, such as a number of the women mentioned above or the men listed below.